 Not being able to compare the previous model’s trigger, it felt reasonable and passed my “Goldilocks Test,” not too hard and not too soft.
 The slide release button is as recessed as you see on all new guns these days (and it’s one of the first changes I made to all my Glocks, to add an extended button), making it stiff.
 The gun has no magazine disconnect and will fire a round without a mag in the chamber.
 The magazine release button is stainless steel, not polymer, and has a good serrate across it.
 The mags drop with no sticking.

-This gun has a new spring-loaded detent on the slide lock, to prevent the slide from dropping until you’re ready, as might happen during a hard and fast mag change.
+This gun has a new spring-loaded detent on the slide lock.
+This is to prevent the slide from dropping until you’re ready, as might happen during a hard and fast mag change.
 Few things drive me crazier with other guns than when you hammer in a fresh mag and the slide drops before I’m ready for it.
-This jarring movement distracts me from a quality mag change and this new pistol eliminates the issue.
+This jarring movement distracts me from a quality mag change.
+This new pistol eliminates that issue.
 The rear of the slide has a set of seven grooves cut into the base, making it easy to grab and pull back, even with gloves or slick hands.

 After putting 100 rounds through my new gun, the initial review is positive.
 I fired 115 grain 9mm factory rounds, at distances of 3, 5, 7, 10, and 15 yards.
-I was able to put my shots where I wanted to, after the first mag change (because I shot a bit low, trying to look over the barrel to see where the rounds were going).
+I was able to put my shots where I wanted to, after the first mag change.
 The 9mm has a five-inch barrel, giving the gun eight inches in total gun length.
 The metal white dot sites are perfectly fine and easy to line up.

 I have a few small complaints, but nothing that should preclude you from trying this gun or buying it for yourself.
 This pistol is much heavier than I expected, 38 ounces fully loaded, 27 ounces empty.
 It’s definitely a large-frame gun, meaning your OWB concealed carry will take more baggy clothing coverage to keep it hidden.